Hepatitis B Vaccine Requirement

 The Health Department

-does immunizations by appointment, Monday thru Thursday, 8:30 AM to 4:00 PM.
+offers FREE immunizations for children (birth through 18 years) by appointment, Monday thru Thursday, 8:30 AM to 4:00 PM.

 Office hours are Monday thru Friday, 8:00 AM to 4:30 PM.
 Call (812)